 In summary, those within the blast zone of Ground Zero (depending on the size of the nuke) won’t make it ..
 BUT .. if you are a few miles outside the zone your chances of surviving it are high but you MUST have detection devices to monitor levels of radiation and a plan to stay sheltered for at least 48 hours or up to a few weeks.
 First Responders will have to wait for the deadly fallout to decay before they enter a hot zone so the more you prepare, the better your odds of surviving a terrorist nuke.

-As mentioned earlier, our 266-page IT’S A DISASTER! book (or ebook) explains more about nuclear incidents and many other disasters and basic first aid … and we discount our $14.99 book down to $7 US each + s&h (on 5 more more copies).
-Plus we offer deep discounts to agencies, volunteer groups, nonprofits, businesses and schools … and customize our products for free!
+As mentioned earlier, our 266-page IT’S A DISASTER! book (or ebook) explains more about nuclear incidents and many other disasters and basic first aid … and we discount our $14.99 book down to $4.50 US each + s&h (on 10 or more copies).
+Plus we customize our products for free!